The UST College of Education’s bachelor’s programs in Elementary Education...

 Supervising Teacher for Social Studies

-Proto Teacher Maria Eloisa Clarice H. de Guzman, MA
+Junior Teacher Maria Eloisa Clarice H. de Guzman, MA

-Regular Teacher in Music, Arts, Physical Education, and Health
+Regular Teacher in Music and Arts

-Regular Teacher in Music, Arts, Physical Education, and Health
+Regular Teacher in Physical Education and Health

 Senior Teacher Frederick Jacinto A. Caguioa, MME